 Again, it must be emphasized that the above list is just a sample of the treatment options available at our treatment center in Bridgeport.
 Each individual’s case will begin with an initial assessment.
 From there, our specialists will develop a treatment plan that considers any mental health and substance abuse disorders and will lay out a path that best sets up each individual for the most successful recovery possible.

-If you suffer from Obsessive-Compulsive Disorder, a substance abuse problem, or both and are ready to get the help you need, please contact us.
+If you suffer from Obsessive-Compulsive Disorder, a substance abuse problem, or both and are ready to get the help you need, please contact us at our OCD treatment center in Bridgeport, CT.
 You’re not alone in this fight.